Angle Grinder Sparks Inside Motor Troubleshooting: Causes, Fixes & Safety Checks

 Best Practices for Preventing Future Sparking

-1. Inspect and Clean: Regularly check and clean the commutator and carbon brushes to eliminate debris buildup that can cause excessive sparking and overheating.
+1. Inspect and Clean: Check and clean the commutator and carbon brushes to remove debris buildup.

-2. Use Correct Brushes: Always choose the right size and specification for carbon brushes, as mismatched brushes lead to poor contact and increased sparking.
+2. Use Correct Brushes: Choose the right brush size and specification for your exact grinder model.

 Frequently Asked Questions